JohnReeves/numerical-recipes-in-c/readme.md

 '04 Indexing and Ranking' | Not Started
 '05 Selecting the Mth Largest' | Not Started
 '06 Determination of Equivalence Classes' | Not Started
-*'09 Sorting'*| Not Started
+*'09 Root Finding and Nonlinear Sets of Equations'*| Not Started
 '00 Introduction' | Not Started
-'01 Straight Insertion and Shell's Method' | Not Started
+'01 Bracketing and Bisection' | Not Started
-'02 Quicksort' | Not Started
+'02 Secant Method, False Position Method, and Ridders' Method' | Not Started
-'03 Heapsort' | Not Started
+'03 Van Wijngaarden-Dekker-Brent Method' | Not Started
-'04 Indexing and Ranking' | Not Started
+'04 Newton-Raphson Method Using Derivatives' | Not Started
-'05 Selecting the Mth Largest' | Not Started
+'05 Roots of Polynomials' | Not Started
-'06 Determination of Equivalence Classes' | Not Started
+'06 Newton-Raphson Method for Nonlinear Systems of Equations' | Not Started
-'07 Separability' | Not Started
+'07 Globally Convergent Methods for Nonlinear Systems of Equations' | Not Started
 *'10 Minimization or Maximumization of Functions'*| Not Started
 '00 Introduction' | Not Started
-'01 Straight Insertion and Shell's Method' | Not Started
+'01 Golden Section Search in One Dimension' | Not Started
-'02 Quicksort' | Not Started
+'02 Parabolic Interpolation and Brent's Method in ONe Dimension' | Not Started
-'03 Heapsort' | Not Started
+'03 One Dimensional Search with First Derivatives' | Not Started
-'04 Indexing and Ranking' | Not Started
+'04 Downhill Simplex Method in Multidimensions' | Not Started
-'05 Selecting the Mth Largest' | Not Started
+'05 Direction Set (Powell's) Methods in Multidimensions' | Not Started
-'06 Determination of Equivalence Classes' | Not Started
+'06 Conjugate Gradient Methods in Multidimensions' | Not Started
-'07 Separability' | Not Started
+'07 Variable Metric Methods in Multidimensions' | Not Started
+'08 Linear Programming and the Simplex Method' | Not Started
+'09 Simulated Annealing Methods' | Not Started
 *'11 Eigensystems'*| Not Started
 '00 Introduction' | Not Started
-'01 Straight Insertion and Shell's Method' | Not Started
+'01 Jacobi Transformation of a Symmetric Matrix' | Not Started
-'02 Quicksort' | Not Started
+'02 Reduction of a Symmetric Matrix to a Tridiagonal Form: Givens and Householder Reductions' | Not Started
-'03 Heapsort' | Not Started
+'03 Eigenvalues and EigenVectors of a Tridiagonal Matrix' | Not Started
-'04 Indexing and Ranking' | Not Started
+'04 Hermitian Matrices' | Not Started
-'05 Selecting the Mth Largest' | Not Started
+'05 Reduction of a General Matrix to Hessenberg Form' | Not Started
-'06 Determination of Equivalence Classes' | Not Started
+'06 The QR Algorithm for Real Hessenberg Matrices' | Not Started
-'07 Separability' | Not Started
+'07 Improving Eigenvalues and/or Finding Eigenvectors by Inverse Iteration' | Not Started
 *'12 Fast Fourier Transforms'*| Not Started
 '00 Introduction' | Not Started
 '01 Fourier Transform of Discretely Sampled Data' | Not Started